ExXTreMe315/clothes-menu/README.md

 # Alt:V Native-UI Cloth Menu

 This resource contains a cloth menu made with NativeUI.
-Currently, this menu supports only Basegame cloth.
+Currently, this menu supports only BaseGame cloth.

 ## Features